Scripture References: Isaiah 9:6-7

 - Use the inductive Bible study method with older children.
 Encourage them to read Isaiah 9:6-7 and then respond to it.
 Click here for a printable worksheet.

 - Planning ahead for other classes: If you plan on teaching lessons about the Birth of John the Baptist or the Birth of Jesus in the next few weeks then send notes home to parents now requesting that they send baby pictures of their children to you.
 It will be fun to look at those photos when you talk about babies in the Bible.

 - Guide older children in looking up Scriptures which prophesied the coming of Jesus:

-- The Messiah will come through the line of Abraham: Genesis 22:17-18
+- The Messiah will come through the family of Abraham: Genesis 22:17-18

 - Matthew 1:1-17 (Joseph’s ancestry through Abraham) and